 Former Yankee and Tiger skipper Ralph Houk comes out of retirement to manage the Red Sox.
 The 'Major' will compile a 312-282 (.525) won-loss record during his four-year tenure in Boston.

-The Phillies' thirty-seven year old southpaw Steve Carlton (23-11, 3.10) wins the Cy Young Award for an unprecedented fourth time.
+The Phillies' 37 year-old southpaw Steve Carlton (23-11, 3.10) wins the Cy Young Award for an unprecedented fourth time.
 'Lefty', given up by the Cardinals for Rick Wise, in one of the worst trades in baseball history, also won the prestigious pitching prize hurling for Philadelphia in 1972, 1977, and 1980.

 In Game 6 of the World Series, Don Denkinger's controversial ninth-inning call at first base enables the Royals to beat the Cardinals, 2-1.
 The play, in which Jorge Orta is called safe, when it appears first baseman Jack Clark's throw to Todd Worrell, covering the bag, clearly beats him, gives Dane Iorg the opportunity to hit a two-run walk-off single and to extend the Fall Classic to a decisive Game 7 that Kansas City will win to capture its first World Championship.

 The ceremonial first pitch prior to Game 5 of the World Series is thrown by Commander Ken Bowersox, who is onboard the space shuttle Columbia.
 The ceremony, transmitted from space via satellite and shown to the Indians and Braves fans at Jacobs Field, continues with an animation sequence on the scoreboard that ends with a ball that appears to fly in and land in center field.

 After two stunning defeats at home, 12-1 and 4-0 losses, to start the series, the Yankees win the next four games to clinch their first World Series since 1978 with a 3-2 victory in the Bronx over the defending World Champs Braves.
 The Fall Classic victory will be the first title of four in five years for the Bronx Bombers.

 With two outs in the bottom of the 11th inning of Game 7, Edgar Renteria singles home Craig Counsell, giving the Florida Marlins their first World Series title with a 3-2 win over the Indians.
 The five year-old Marlins become the youngest expansion team to win the Fall Classic.